Ritten11/LAMAS2021/index.md

 <!--- Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for
+In the case of a Resistance agent, you do not want to send a spy on a mission, as this will likely cause your mission to fail (depending on whether or not the spy plays a fail-card).
+The Resistance agent will thus put together a team in which no spies are present.

 ```markdown
 Syntax highlighted code block